 This call and response song setting was composed by Mark Howe and has a haunting, challenging, and beautiful shape.
 The tender, reverent language of this 5th century Syrian Eucharistic prayer is also striking.

 Teach the response first and let the community become comfortable with the intervals through repetition.
-Once learned, the community might move to the table during the refrain, pausing to listen on the verses.
+Once learned, the community might slowly walk or dance their way to the table while singing, pausing to listen to the verses.

 The piece is most effective when accompanied by a drone instrument (a shruti box or a soft unison or open fifth on the organ).